WHO’S KILLING YOUR CHURCH?

 Dominant personalities are powerful and strong and when they are under control, a great asset in the hands of God… yet one of the greatest weaknesses of a high Dominant personality leader (or church member) is they have low or no self-awareness—so they don’t know that they don’t know!
-If you’re a Dominant personality, most people don’t speak up and tell you your weaknesses—even when those around you can see them clearly.
+If you’re a Dominant personality (55% of pastors are!), most people don’t speak up and tell you your weaknesses—even when those around you can see them clearly.
 Your spouse, your best friends, and other elders can withhold needed input because of your position.
 This can lead to significant problems for your church.
 Are you a Dominant?
-If you’re an pastor, elder, staff, or congregation member, do you know how to help High Dominants?
+If you’re a pastor, elder, staff, or congregation member, do you know how to help High Dominants?
 Want to start the process of becoming a better leader?
 Keep reading…

 Dominants are usually the ones that start churches, businesses, and other organizations, so they are over-represented as leaders in churches.
 When in-control of themselves, Dominants are courageous, quick to respond, goal oriented, results oriented, deliberate, self-confident, direct, self-reliant, straightforward, competitive, protectors of the flock, etc. The church needs them to lead the way!